The $C^{1,\alpha}$ boundary Harnack principle in a slit domain and its application to the Signorini problem: Introduction

-Our description of $C^{2,\alpha}$ regularity of the free boundary is the following. \begin{theorem} Assume that the matrix $A$ satisfies the even conditions (a)-(d), $F(x)\in W^{1,\infty}$, and an $x_{n+1}$-even solution $U$ solves the thin obstacle problem
+Our description of $C^{2,\alpha}$ regularity of the free boundary is as follows: \begin{theorem} Assume that the matrix $A$ satisfies the even conditions (a)-(d), $F(x)\in W^{1,\infty}$, and an $x_{n+1}$-even solution $U$ solves the thin obstacle problem

 If $0$ is a regular boundary point, then the free boundary $\Gamma\subseteq\mathbb{R}^{n}$ is a $C^{2,\alpha}$ graph near $0$. \end{theorem}